blowmage/minitestbook/ch2-tdd-cycle.md

 **NOTE**: How do we approach the difference between note writing any code until you have a failing test vs. being free to make any refactorings as long as the tests stay green?
 How do we know when we can refactor vs. adding new tests?

 Now that we are familiar with the Minitest API, let's take a look at how we can use Minitest to help us design our code.
-We will be using a practice called Test Driven Development (TDD) and the TDD Cycle.
+We will be using a practice called Test Driven Development (hereby referred to as "TDD"") and the TDD Cycle.
 TDD is not intended to be used for quality assurance of our software; TDD is intended to be used to help us drive the design of our code.
 This means we want to write our tests before we write our code, and use the tests to inform what code we write.

 If this doesn't make sense to you, don't worry, we will step through the TDD Cycle several times before we're done.

 New Feature
 -----------

-Let's add a small feature to the code from chapter 1.
-We have a HelloWorld object which will give us a "Hello World!" greeting, but we want to customize the greeting for an individual.
+Let's add a small feature to the code from Chapter 1.
+We have a `HelloWorld` object which will give us a "Hello World!" greeting, but we want to customize the greeting for an individual.
 We would really like to make a greeting for Matz, the creator of Ruby, by making it say "Hello Matz!".

-Unlike the approach used in chapter 1 where we wrote a test for existing code, we are going to write a test *before* we write the code.
+Unlike the approach used in Chapter 1 where we wrote a test for existing code, we are going to write a test *before* we write the code.
 This is known as test-first, as opposed to test-after.
 TDD is a test-first approach, while QA is typically a test-after approach.
 For the remainder of the book we will be testing before writing code.

 This is a simple feature, and one we could probably make without extensive test coverage.
 After all, the risk of our implementation being wrong is relatively small.
 However, we aren't using TDD to ensure the _correctness_ of our code as much as we are to inform the _design_ of our code.
 So to that end we will be taking what may seem like unnecessary steps, but hopefully by the end you will recognize how helpful they are.

 Make it Red
 -----------

-Let's start by adding a new *test method* that will say hello to Matz.
+Let's start by adding a new *Test Method* that will say hello to Matz.
 When writing this new test method we have a decision to make: What do we want the API to be for customizing the message?
-We need to put ourselves in the mindset of those that consume our library: how do we want to use this code?
-Do we create a HelloWorld instance specific to the receiver? (`HelloWorld.for("Matz").hello`) Do we have a different `hello` method that accepts the customization? (`HelloWorld.new.hello_for("Matz")`) Or do we pass the name we want to use to the existing `hello` method? (`HelloWorld.new.hello("Matz")`)
+We need to put ourselves in the mindset of those that consume our library: How do we want to use this code?
+Do we create a HelloWorld instance specific to the receiver (`HelloWorld.for("Matz").hello`)?
+Do we have a different `hello` method that accepts the customization (`HelloWorld.new.hello_for("Matz")`)?
+Or do we pass the name we want to use to the existing `hello` method (`HelloWorld.new.hello("Matz")`)?

-Let's decide on passing a `name` argument to HelloWorld#hello.
+Let's decide on passing a `name` argument to `HelloWorld#hello`.
 We'll create a new method named `test_hello_to_matz` and pass "Matz" as an argument.

     class HelloWorld
       def hello